pascalandy/docker-compose-load-balancer/README.md

-# docker-compose scaling web service demo
+# Docker-compose scaling web service demo
 A short demo on how to use docker-compose to create a Web Service connected to a load balancer and a Redis Database.
 Be sure to check out my blog post on the full overview - [brianchristner.io](https://www.brianchristner.io/how-to-scale-a-docker-container-with-docker-compose/)

 # Install